 send a computer file to a person

-send information about your Skype contacts a person
+send information about your Skype contacts to a person

 add another person to the conversation